The Nom - Ancient Vietnamese Script

 Not only foreigners take Nôm (ancient Vietnamese script) for Hán (short of Hán Việt, ancient Vietnamese-Chinese script) but most of Vietnamese think that Hán and Nôm are one thing.
 Actually, like Japanese script, Nôm used to be ancient Vietnamese script, which was used widely by Vietnam ancestors.
 Yet, it is dying very fast.

-Calligraphy slowly makes it returns - Photo: @namdong__huu
+Calligraphy is experiencing a revival - Photo: @namdong__huu

-A Lost Nôm And Precious Things Went With It
+A Lost Nôm and the Precious Heritage That Went With It

 11 Horoscopes In The Year Of The Dragon